DeDevsClub/cloneathon-chat/docs/ARCHITECTURE.md

 Cloneathon-chat is a modern real-time chat application that integrates AI capabilities for enhanced conversation experiences.
 The application allows users to engage in conversations with AI models, manage documents, and collaborate in a multi-modal environment.
 Key features include:

-- User authentication and account management
+- User authentication (NextAuth.js) and account management, including guest user functionality.
-- Chats associated with projects (project context primarily managed at the data layer and implicitly in UI flows rather than strict URL nesting)
+- Chats associated with projects, providing organizational context.
-- Real-time chat with AI assistants
+- Real-time chat with AI assistants, with model and system prompt persistence per chat.
-- Document creation, editing, and management
+- Document creation, editing, and management (foundational).
-- Multi-modal interactions supporting text, code, and images
+- Multi-modal interactions supporting text, and potentially images/code attachments.
-- Suggestion system for content improvement
+- Suggestion system for content improvement (foundational).
-- Chat history and conversation management
+- Chat history and conversation management.
-- Public and private visibility settings for chats
+- Public and private visibility settings for chats.
-- Guided onboarding with automatic tutorial project creation
+- Streamlined onboarding and user interface, with a focus on core chat functionality.

 The application serves as a platform for interactive AI-assisted communication, document collaboration, and knowledge management in a chat-centric interface.
 It leverages modern web technologies to provide a responsive, accessible, and feature-rich user experience.